1. What happens once I am accepted to NSCC?

 - The application must also include receipt of the SEVIS fee, the affidavit of support, your sponsor's financial bank statement, the I-20 Form, your valid passport and acceptance letter from the College.

 3. How do I transfer from another institution to NSCC?

 If you are currently studying in the United States on an F-1 Visa, complete an international student application and submit along with official college transcripts, signed copy of your current I-20 and a completed International Student Transfer Form.

 4. As an international student can I receive financial aid?

 Unfortunately, no financial assistance is available from NSCC for international students.
 International applicants are responsible for all costs associated with studying in the U.S. At no time is an international student eligible for in-state tuition.

 There is no on-campus housing.
-It is your responsibility to obtain your own housing.
+It is the international student's responsibility to obtain housing.

-NSCC has four campuses.
-Public transportation is available at the Lynn campus.
-Your choice of program may require you to attend classes at a campus where there is no public transportation.
+NSCC has two campuses.
+Public transportation by bus and train is available at the Lynn campus.
+Danvers campus has no public transportation nearby, students are required to find their own transportation there.
+Your choice of program may require you to attend classes at one campus or the other.

 In order to maintain your international student status, you must be a full-time student at all times.
 Full-time is generally four courses or no less than 12 credits per semester.

 9. Will I need to buy the school’s insurance, can I use my own private insurance?